LeeHengYu/moodle-cleaner/README.md

 ## Progress

-The build has been submitted for review, awaiting approval.
+v1.0.0 has been published on Sep.
+2.

 ## Pull Requests